 Premium bourbons often age longer, sometimes for decades.
 For example, the George T. Stagg Bourbon aged nearly 16 years.
 It lost over 73% of its volume to evaporation, known as the “Angels’ Share.”
 This process makes the flavors stronger but reduces the amount of bourbon.

 The place where bourbon ages is very important.
 Warehouse placement and temperature changes affect how it matures.
-Barrels on higher floors age faster because of more temperature changes.
-These changes help shape the flavor of the bourbon.
+Barrels on higher floors age faster because of more temperature changes, which help shape the flavor of the bourbon.
+American whiskey lovers often enjoy these details in bourbon’s aging process.

 The Impact of Over-Aging Bourbon